tohyuting/tp/docs/team/jeffreytjs.md

    * Justification: This is an essential update, as invalid actions would affect the functionality of the CLI-nic.
 Unresolved UI bugs may not display all the information that users are looking for.
-   * Challenges: There were many UI related bugs which the team was inexperienced in, so it took time to learn about the various components and stepwise trial-and-error to fix.
+   * Challenges: There were many UI related bugs which the team was inexperienced in, so it took time to learn about the various components and then stepwise trial-and-error to fix.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=jeffreytjs)